ReadyResearchers/wizard/README.md

 ## Running `wizard`

-This software is compatible with a number of "daemonizing" applications, with a preference for `pm2` -- the application configuration for this is included in this repository.
+This software is compatible with a number of "daemonizing" applications, with a preference for `pm2` -- the application configuration for this platform is included in this repository.